ZViacheslavV/storybook-task/README.md

 ## 📸 Screenshots

-Here are example screenshots of the components in different states (you can put your images into docs/screenshots or a similar folder):
+Here are example screenshots of the components in different states:
 <br/>

 ### Input